MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-rearchitect.md

 2. Expose the sample application using an [Application Load Balancer (ALB)][aws-alb].
 3. Create a [Kubernetes ingress][kubernetes-ingress] and associate an [AWS WAF web access control list (web ACL)][aws-web-acl] with the ALB in front of the ingress.

 AWS WAF provides control over the type of traffic that reaches your web applications, ensuring protection against unauthorized access attempts and unwanted traffic.
 It integrates seamlessly with [Amazon CloudFront][aws-cloudfront], [Application Load Balancer (ALB)][aws-alb], [Amazon API Gateway][aws-api-gateway], and [AWS AppSync][aws-appsync].
-By leveraging an existing ALB as an ingress for Kubernetes-hosted applications, adding a web application firewall to your apps can be accomplished quickly.
+By using an existing ALB as an ingress for Kubernetes-hosted applications, adding a web application firewall to your apps can be accomplished quickly.

 For customers operating in multiple AWS accounts, [AWS Organizations][aws-organizations] and [AWS Firewall Manager][aws-firewall-manager] offer centralized control over AWS WAF rules.
 With Firewall Manager, security policies can be enforced across accounts to ensure compliance and adherence to best practices.
-It is recommended to run EKS clusters in dedicated Virtual Private Clouds (VPCs), and Firewall Manager can ensure that WAF rules are correctly applied across accounts, regardless of where your applications run.
+It is recommended to run EKS clusters in dedicated Virtual Private Clouds (VPCs).
+[AWS Firewall Manager][aws-firewall-manager] ensures that WAF rules are correctly applied across accounts, regardless of where your applications run.

-By implementing these measures, the [Yelb][yelb] can be effectively deployed on [AWS EKS](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html) and protected by [AWS WAF][aws-waf] safeguarding web-based workloads and ensuring a secure and reliable user experience.
+By implementing these measures, you can effectively deploy the sample web application on [AWS EKS](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html) and protect it using [AWS WAF][aws-waf].

 :::image type="content" source="media/eks-web-rearchitect/architecture-on-aws.png" alt-text="Architecture diagram of the Yelb web application in AWS.":::